nginxinc/nginx-wiki/source/start/topics/tutorials/debugging.rst

 Socket leaks
 ------------
 Sometimes socket leaks happen.
-This usually results in ``[alert] 15248#0: open socket #123 left in connection 456`` messages in error log on nginx reload/restart/shutdown.
+This usually results in ``[alert] 15248#0: open socket #123 left in connection 456`` messages in error log on NGINX reload/restart/shutdown.
 To debug add

 .. code-block:: bash